Ian-Chan-888/Swoop/Readme.md

 Assumptions:
 1. To run the program one can use an IDE of their choice.
 I used eclipse but IntelliJ should work as well.
-2. The test is written for the chrome browser using the chromedriver.exe which can be downloaded here.
+2. The test is written for the chrome browser using the chromedriver.exe which can be downloaded https://chromedriver.chromium.org/downloads.
 3. This is a standalone script so there is no framework (TestNg, Maven build) supported here.